ucladx/pancan-panel-design/README.md

 bedtools intersect -wo -a data/ucla_mdl_targets_grch38.bed -b data/vendor_flagged_targets.bed | perl -ane '$l=$F[2]-$F[1]; $s=$F[6]-$F[5]; print join("\t","$F[0]:$F[1]-$F[2]",$F[3],$l,$s,$s/$l,"")."\n" unless($F[3]=~m/^(rs\d+|\.)/)' >> data/ucla_mdl_tricky_targets_grch38.txt
 ```

 Shortlisted 17 important targets in `data/ucla_mdl_tricky_targets_grch38.txt` we asked vendor to capture those anyway, at the cost of some off-bait reads.
-Final target/bait loci of manufactured probes are in the repo release as `ucla_mdl_cancer_ngs_v1.1_baits.hg38.bed.gz` and `ucla_mdl_cancer_ngs_v1.1_targets.hg38.bed.gz`.
+Final target/bait loci of manufactured probes are in the repo release as `ucla_mdl_cancer_ngs_v1_baits.hg38.bed.gz` and `ucla_mdl_cancer_ngs_v1_targets.hg38.bed.gz`.
 These are useful for calculating hybrid selection metrics.
 Note that bait loci are merged and precise tiling/genomic loci of each 120bp bait is not indicated.
 Our vendor considered this proprietary and shared it with us under an NDA.

 ### Testing

-Described below is the testing of the v1.0 panel on FFPE specimens to optimize the wet lab workflow and to identify probes that cause the most off-target capture.
-This data helped add, remove, or reposition probes in the v1.1 panel that was actually put into service.
+Described below is the testing of the v0.9 panel on FFPE specimens to optimize the wet lab workflow and to identify probes that cause the most off-target capture.
+This data helped add, remove, or reposition probes in the v1.0 panel that was actually put into service.
+Version numbers below do not correspond to repo releases.

 Captured 2 pools of 8 FFPE samples each and sequenced on a HiSeq 2500 Rapid at 2x100bp.
 Ran GATK's best-practice for secondary analysis of TN-pairs using [Sarek v2.7.1](https://nf-co.re/sarek/2.7.1).
 The 16 BAMs after Picard MarkDuplicates and GATK BQSR are stored at `/hot/bams/mdl_cancer_v1/*.bam`.
 Per Picard HsMetrics, overall capture efficiency (`FOLD_ENRICHMENT`) was poor due to abundance of off-bait reads, mostly from intergenic SNPs.
 On vendor's recommendation, we tried it again with post-hyb wash temperature increased from 68deg to 70deg. `FOLD_ENRICHMENT` roughly doubled, though could be better.
 BAMs for these are stored at `/hot/bams/mdl_cancer_v1.2/*.bam`.
 These were sequenced on a NovaSeq 6000 SP at 2x150bp and shared with vendor for further analysis.
 They ran scripts that find the closest matching probe per off-bait read, and then ranked all probes by percent-contribution to the total number of off-bait reads in `data/ucla_mdl_cancer_ngs_v1_ranked_probes.bed`.